danielealbano/cachegrand/README.md

         - [x] Implement a network io layer based on io_uring nad liburing
         - [ ] Implement a network channel layer based on top of the network io iouirng layer
         - [ ] Implement network workers
-        - [ ] Implement a basic support for the redis protocol;
+        - [ ] Implement a basic support for the redis protocol
             - [ ] GET
             - [ ] SET
             - [ ] DELETE